Love yourself enough to know when its time to walk away…

 I know a woman who wanted to be in a relationship.
-The pressure of those around her was getting too deep.
+The pressure from those around her was getting too deep.
 Friends questioned why she was still single and why she didn’t give dating a chance.
 Their judgment pierced her heart.
 She didn’t let them know, but it hurt.
-She felt perfectly fine discovering who she was spiritually, mentally and professionally.
+She felt perfectly fine discovering who she was spiritually, mentally, and professionally.
 She was making great strides in her life and she took pride in working her way up the success ladder.
 But all of that didn’t matter to them because she didn’t have a man to validate her.

 One day, when she least expected it she met a guy.
 He saw her in the midst of a sea of women and wanted her.
 She was flattered.
 He wasn’t the type of guy she normally went for, but she was open-minded and his persistence was admirable.
 Turns out, he was exactly who she was looking for.
-He was educated, ambitious and he understood her.
+He was educated, ambitious, and he understood her.
 It took a certain type of man to understand the type of woman she was but he did.
-Within a few months of talking they knew a relationship was the next step and made it official.
+Within a few months of talking, they knew a relationship was the next step and made it official.
 She was on cloud nine.
 Could this be her husband?
 Things were great until things weren’t great.

 This relationship became a problem when she realized that he struggled with a problem.
-She went to his house one evening and his over-zealousness was an indication that he had been drinking.
+She went to his house one evening and his overzealousness was an indication that he had been drinking.
 Continue reading “Listen to Your Heart”

 When I was a junior in high school, I joined an organization called Council for Unity.
 Each year the organization focused on an issue happening around the world to raise awareness to the whole student body in a mandatory forum.
 Everyone apart of this organization had a role, but the most important thing we did collectively was research the annual issue.

-Oh the pressure!
-Maybe its me, maybe it’s them but the pressure exists.
+Oh, the pressure!
+Maybe it’s me, maybe it’s them, but the pressure exists.
 The older I get the more I realize I have to try and wean out that pressure in my life.
 Some people are not meant to be placed in a box and I am one of those people.
 I feel anxiety when people tell me I can’t fulfill my dreams because it’s not lucrative or won’t make me a million dollars.
 I also feel that same feeling of not being able to breathe when someone tells me what I should be doing as opposed to what I am currently doing.

 I am a creative.
 I am at my happiest place when I am doing what I love.
 I am not where I want to be yet, but I believe every single thing I am doing with my life is what I always wanted to do.
 I have a board in my room and it lists my strengths.
-Under strengths it says Human Rights/Human Trafficking/Women Issues, Writing/Blogging/Websites, and Fashion Styling.
+Under strengths, it says Human Rights/Human Trafficking/Women Issues, Writing/Blogging/Websites, and Fashion Styling.
 Yes, fashion styling was something I always wanted to do on the side as a hobby but I never ventured into it for some reason.
-On the other side of the board it has travel and a list of places I would love to visit for the year and then finally there’s a list of my ultimate dreams and goals in life.
+On the other side of the board, it has travel and a list of places I would love to visit for the year and then finally there’s a list of my ultimate dreams and goals in life.
 I use this as a source of inspiration.
 When the year started I told myself I wanted to be bold and consistent.
-When I look back on the first half of 2015, I’ve definitely been more bold and I’ve tried to be consistent.
+When I look back on the first half of 2015, I’ve definitely been bolder and I’ve tried to be consistent.
 I manage my Reserved website and blog on both my travel and lifestyle blog.
 This summer I will release a documentary that I’ve worked on for the past year dealing with human trafficking/prostitution.
 I’ve also shared some of my projects on social media which is huge and something I still struggle being comfortable with.

 Sometimes I have to remind myself that this is only the beginning and will get better from here.
 Maya’s video gave me hope.
-She talks about her “come up,” and how God has blessed her life in so many ways.
+She talks about her come up and how God has blessed her life in so many ways.
 I am happy she created this video because it serves as a major source of inspiration for my journey as well.